BlockSigner/business-guide/source/aes/AESsetup.rst

 - Once both documents are signed, we will send them for verification to our partner GlobalSign

-- GlobalSign may contact you by e-mail or phone to verify that you have full control over your company domain
+- If you have provided your company domain during the registration, GlobalSign will contact you by e-mail or phone to verify whether you have full control over your domain.

 **You must reply to GlobalSign to prove domain control.** If you don't, we won't be able to start setting up AES for Business for your company.
 This process may take a few more days.